bdeleonardis1/61ADatabaseDemo/README.md

 Make sure there is a record corresponding to whether or not you got the answer correct.

-After adding the boilerplate, every other SQL query we want to execute will follow this same pattern.
-Get a connection, get a cursor, execute a query, and commit (if running an INSERT/UPDATE and not just a SELECT).
+After adding the boilerplate, every other SQL query we want to execute will follow this same pattern: get a connection, get a cursor, execute a query, and commit (if running an INSERT/UPDATE/DELETE and not just a SELECT).

-## Step 6 – Add a stats route.
+## Step 6 – Add a stats route
 ```
 @app.route('/stats', methods=['GET'])
 def get_stats():